Office-Based Surgery (OBS) Frequently Asked Questions (FAQ's) for Practitioners

 - Public Health Law (PHL) §§ 230-d and 2998-e

 To view copies of those laws, return to the Office-Based Surgery home page on this website and go to the section: "Laws of New York".
 That section contains the laws noted above.
 Clicking on the appropriate link will bring you to the exact text of the law.

 2. When did the laws regarding Office Based Surgery become effective?

-- Effective July 14, 2009, practices performing Office-Based Surgery (OBS) are required to be accredited by an agency determined by the Commissioner of Health.
+- Effective July 14, 2009, physician practices performing Office-Based Surgery (OBS) were required to be accredited by an agency designated by the Commissioner of Health.

 3. What is Office-Based Surgery?

 Public Health Law (PHL) §§ 230-d defines Office-based Surgery as "any surgical or other invasive procedure*, requiring general anesthesia, moderate sedation, or deep sedation, and any liposuction procedure, where such surgical or other invasive procedure or liposuction is performed by a licensee** in a location other than a hospital, as such term is defined in article twenty-eight*** of this chapter, excluding minor procedures**** and procedures requiring minimal sedation."
 (See definitions of sedation at question 8 below.)